emrickj/vertical-button-theme/README.md

 website file for a website, you could modify these files listed here, or go to emrickj.byethost4.com/website_editor.php to create a new one.

+To run this theme, simply put this PHP file into your domain or subdomain.
+Create a folder named "data" and upload website.xml and website2.xml to it.

 Please feel free to modify this theme and reupload to Github.